jdiazbeta/00_DataSciente_Proj_Rep/README.md

 As of July 8, 2024, the code is functional, and very available for use and improvement, this is only the first version, made as an initial exploration.
 I invite you to improve it for future work by providing new perspectives, from debugging and descriptive analysis to models that are of interest.

+## Acknowledgments
+I want to express my deep gratitude to the following platforms and communities for their invaluable support and resources that made this project possible:

+UDACITY: For providing the knowledge and tools, as well as practical scenarios that increase my interest in data science.
+Kaggle: For providing robust data sets that allowed the completion of this project, as well as increasing my interest in data science.

+Additionally, I am grateful to all those who have directly or indirectly contributed to this work through comments, suggestions, and shared resources.